Do you Need a Car in Japan?

 As said before, high gas prices, high parking fees, traffic jams, and difficulty in finding a spot to park your car.

-Many people decide not to have a car for these reasons and instead use public transportation or bicycles to get around.
+Many people choose not to have a car for these reasons and instead use public transportation or bicycles.

 I do not think owning a car in Tokyo is worth it.